Areas of Expertise

 Shakespeare Bulletin 41.4 (Winter 2023): 529-553 ::: DOI: 10.1353/shb.2023.a920571

 When AI goes to theater with humans, it changes the dynamics of the social space.
-This article examines a case of audiences using an AI app on their phones to translate a sign language performance.
-Whom does the screen interface serve, and how do artificial intelligence (AI) tools affect theatrical publics across both the playing space and the playgoing space?
+This article examines a case of audiences being asked by organizers to use an AI app on their phones to translate a sign language performance.
+This study draws on interface theories to analyze the roles of screens in regulating publics’ access to performance, producing new ambient conditions of theatergoing and changing the publics’ relationships to themselves and to performance.

 Oxford University Press, 2021